Kalinin K-15

 The Kalinin K-15 was a planned rocket fighter designed by Konstantin Kalinin in the early 1930s.
 The armament most likely would have been two 20mm ShVAK cannons in the wing roots.
-The aircraft never left the design stage due to Kalinin's arrest.
+The aircraft never left the design stage due to Kalinin's arrest while the aircraft was being designed.

-The aircraft was a tailless delta-wing configuration, similar to modern delta-wings.
+The aircraft was designed in a tailless delta-wing configuration, similar to modern delta-wings.